 YUYUの日本語Podcast is a podcast about a variety of topics, often about life in Japan, Japanese culture, along with podcasts featuring guests.
 YUYU talks at a fairly natural pace compared to other Japanese study podcasts.
 YUYU also has a Patreon, where you can subscribe for more content including transcripts of his podcasts and give recommendations for podcast topics.
 YUYU has subscriptions for $1 a month and $20 a month, but his podcasts are all free on Spotify.
 You can access YUYU's Spotify profile here and his Patreon profile here.
 YUYUの日本語Podcast is recommended for students in fourth year courses.

-日本語を大切にしたい is a podcast featuring slow and polite Japanese conversation.
+日本語を大切にしたい is a podcast featuring polite Japanese conversation.
 This podcast is great for those who want to better their understanding and comprehension of more advanced and polite Japanese, such as for work purposes or talking to professors.
 This podcast talks about a large variety of topics, and their Spotify profile can be accessed here. 日本語を大切にしたい also have a YouTube channel which can be accessed here and a blog which can be accessed here.
 This podcast is recommended for students in fourth level courses.